sejori/diaspora.wtf/README.md

 # Diaspora.WTF!

 Did you know that people move?
-Of course you did, it's natural!
+Of course you did...

-Modern life encourage a sedentary lifestyle but this is not how humans have behaved throughout history.
+This website aims to demonstrate that the sedentary lifestyle encouraged by modern life and national borders is not how humans have behaved throughout history.

-This web application aims to showcase and encourage movement by visualising human diasporas from past to present.
+There is no intention to glorify colonialism, human conflict or climate change.

-**Note:** Many human migrations are the result of conflict and climate change.
-This project does not aim to glorify such events nor does it condone conflict of any form.
-Any political statement attributed to this project can be summarised by the following: _People should be free to move as like, with respect to others._
+People should be free to move as they like, with respect to others...

 ## Resources